-14 STORMWATER MANAGEMENT & GUIDELINES
+14. STORMWATER MANAGEMENT & GUIDELINES

-The buildings / structures within the development will be required to control stormwater run-off per the stormwater management philosophy and policies of the local authority / municipality.
+The buildings / structures within the development will require the control of stormwater run-off as per the stormwater management philosophy and policies of the local authority / municipality.
 The following guidelines are intended to assist in the design of the major and minor stormwater infrastructure and to ensure that the objectives of this SWMP are met during the planning, design, construction, and operational phases of the development.